Kinovea/Kinovea/Installer/OtherFiles/Readme.txt

     Improved - General: Save keyframes even if they are outside the working zone.
     Improved - General: Save video filters status and configuration.
     Improved - General: When importing a KVA file into a different video the times are now aligned by the time origins.
-    Improved - General: Support the coordinate system in capture screen.
-    Improved - General: Support the test grid in player screen.
     Improved - General: Support sorting files by name, date or size in the explorer.
-    Improved - General: Support navigating back and forth in the explorer, and to the parent directory.
+    Improved - General: Support navigating back, forth and up in the explorer.
     Improved - Playback: Using a video filter no longer prevents the usage of the normal video controls and drawings tools.
     Improved - Playback: Video filters are no longer deactivated when changing the working zone.
     Improved - Playback: Support rotation on single image files.